-Submissions to App Review, including apps you make available for pre-order, should be final versions with all necessary metadata and fully functional URLs included; placeholder text, empty websites and other temporary content should be scrubbed before submission.
-Make sure your app has been tested ondevice for bugs and stability before you submit it, and include demo account info (and turn on your backend service) if your app includes a login.
+(a) Submissions to App Review, including apps you make available for pre-order, should be final versions with all necessary metadata and fully functional URLs included; placeholder text, empty websites and other temporary content should be scrubbed before submission.
+Make sure your app has been tested on-device for bugs and stability before you submit it, and include demo account info (and turn on your back-end service) if your app includes a login.
 If you are unable to provide a demo account due to legal or security obligations, you may include a built-in demo mode in lieu of a demo account with prior approval by Apple.
 Ensure the demo mode exhibits your app's full features and functionality.
-If you offer in-app purchases in your app, make sure they are complete, up to date and visible to the reviewer, or you explain in your review notes why they're not.
-Please don't treat App Review as a software testing service.
 We will reject incomplete app bundles and binaries that crash or exhibit obvious technical problems.